|ATMN 100: Engineering Graphics|

 Students gain hands-on experience with leading edge technologies.
 Our labs include an extensive range of modern industrial robots and control systems.

 Congratulations to Theodor Willert and Avery Bird for placing first, Russell Farrell and Mateusz Cwalinski for placing second, Taylor Reid and Markus Laanes for placing third, and David van Amelsvoort and Andrew Vaz for placing fourth in the Electromechanical Skills Exhibition!

 A team from Omron Canada Inc. put on an Automation Technology Showcase in the Humber LRC on Monday, March 26, 2018.
-Many students and faculty from the School of Applied Technology came to meet Omron’s solution experts and see robotics, sensing and safety technology in action.
+Many students and faculty from the Faculty of Applied Sciences and Technology came to meet Omron’s solution experts and see robotics, sensing and safety technology in action.
 Students from all over the College were fascinated by the Autonomous Intelligent Vehicle that was wandering around the concourse greeting passers-by.

 From robotics to mobile devices to automobiles and food processing, our graduates make their mark on process control, PLC programming, packaging, power generation, mining, machine design, building automated systems, maintenance, transportation, systems integration, component testing, technical sales quality control and a host of other fields.